josephbirkner/blog/README.md

 1. "the topic of information".
 2. "a being made of information".

-Consider my posts members of the former, written by one of the latter `:)`.
+Consider my posts as members of the former, written by one of the latter `:)`.

 ## Posts